suhass434/SuhasDevfolio/README.md

   # Portfolio README

-This is Suhas S's personal portfolio website showcasing skills, projects, and professional experience.
+This is my personal portfolio website showcasing skills, projects, and professional experience.
 It includes sections such as:

 - **Home:** A brief introduction, including links to social profiles and a downloadable resume.
 - **About:** An overview of my background in Information Science Engineering and my interests in web development, machine learning, and more.